 Email filename:

 1. email-survey-01-pre_workshop_self_assessment.txt

+Survey's for Phase 2 and Phase 3 will be submitted for IRB amendment and approval after Phase 1 of the study.

 What data will you collect during the study and how you will obtain them?
 Please include descriptions of electronic data collection, database matching, and app-based data collection: